vikaskhandekar7083/my-todo-list-app/README.md

    - Click the "Dark Mode" button in the top-right corner

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/vikaskhandekar7083/my-todo-list-app/issues).
+Feel free to check the issues page for any current issues or to suggest new features.

 ## 📝 License
-This project is [MIT](https://choosealicense.com/licenses/mit/) licensed.
+This project is [DIT](https://choosealicense.com/licenses/dit/) licensed.

 ## 👨‍💻 Author
 **Vikas Khandekar**